What is PFAS?

 Because PFAS are synthetic chemicals, they do not naturally occur, neither in the environment or our bodies.
 Therefore, when these foreign substances enter with our bodies, they may perturb or cause certain components to react.
 Some examples are:

 We highly recommend that after you have your blood tested, you meet with your healthcare provider to discuss the results.
-Because PFAS is relatively new in the medical community, it may be likely your physician has limited knowledge on PFAS and associated health effects.
-If that is the case, please feel free to reach out to AFSO21 and ask questions.
-Our tailored fire department consulting support can help your local responders with reducing risk of occupational exposure to PFAS and contamination to the community they serve.
+Given PFAS’s recent medical recognition, your physician might have limited knowledge of its health effects.
+If that is the case, please feel free to reach out to AFSO21 LLC and ask questions.
+We offer tailored advisory support to help local fire responders reduce PFAS exposure risk for themselves and their communities.
 Click the button below to contact us today:

 The FY2020 National Defense Authorization Act (NDAA) mandated the United States Department of Defense (DoD) offer PFAS blood tests to all DoD firefighters.
 In 2021, after an in-depth evaluation of the PFAS blood testing program, the Department of Defense Inspector General (DoDIG) found the DoD was not tracking, trending, or analyzing PFAS blood test data.
-Upon learning of this, AFSO21 immediately created a survey to determine what, if any, PFAS compounds DoD firefighters were exposed to.
+Upon learning of this, AFSO21 LLC immediately created a survey to determine what, if any, PFAS compounds DoD firefighters were exposed to.
 The results were alarming.

-Previous surveys conducted by AFSO21 indicated that most survey participants had detectable levels of PFAS in their blood to include elevated levels of PFOA and PFOS.
+Previous surveys conducted by AFSO21 LLC indicated that most survey participants had detectable levels of PFAS in their blood to include elevated levels of PFOA and PFOS.
 Approximately 96% of survey participants reported levels of PFHxS exceeding the CDC / NHANES Study’s Geometric Mean of 1.08 ng/mL (1,080 ppt).
 PFHxS is a lesser known PFAS chemical that is used to replace PFOA, a compound typically used and found in firefighter turnout gear and fluorinated firefighting foams, as well as other products.

 Please take a moment to conduct this survey; your input is crucial.